Actindo-AG/Documentation/DataHub/Operation/03_ManageHTMLTemplates.md

 #### Procedure

-> [Info] If you want to include a tree node variable into a new HTML template, follow the steps described in the [Create an HTML template](#create-an-html-template) procedure before proceeding to the steps below.
+> [Info] If you want to include a language independent variable into a new HTML template, follow the steps described in the [Create an HTML template](#create-an-html-template) procedure before proceeding to the steps below.

 *DataHub > Settings > Tab HTML TEMPLATES > Select HTML template*